everynet/ran.routing.chirpstack.v4/README.md

 ```
 $ docker-compose -f docker-compose.chirpstack.yml -f docker-compose.chirpstack-ran-bridge.yml \
-    run chirpstack-ran-bridge python create-token.py
+    run chirpstack-ran-bridge python create-api-key.py

 CHIRPSTACK_API_TOKEN="eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJhdWQiOi<...>CI6ImtleSJ9.HF2DwQL9jgUyXG0e5TfgvHpUteguSapeSsIvppIfRDE"

 ```

 </details>

 Set `CHIRPSTACK_API_TOKEN` variable with obtained token in .env file.

+#### Unprivileged api keys

 If you want to create non-admin access token for your ran-bridge installation, you can generate token only for desired tenant.

+It can be done manually under `Tenant/API keys` section of chirpstack UI, or with utility script.

 ```
 docker-compose -f docker-compose.chirpstack.yml -f docker-compose.chirpstack-ran-bridge.yml \
-    run chirpstack-ran-bridge python create-token.py --tenant-id 52f14cd4-c6f1-4fbd-8f87-4025e1d49242 --not-admin
+    run chirpstack-ran-bridge python create-api-key.py --tenant-id 52f14cd4-c6f1-4fbd-8f87-4025e1d49242 --not-admin
 ```

 In this case provide "--tenant-id" flag with same tenant_id, you set as .env variable `CHIRPSTACK_TENANT_ID` on step 3.

 ### 5. Create gateway

 You need to create new gateway in ChirpStack.
-You can do it under "tenant/gateways" section of UI, or use utility script:
+You can do it under `Tenant/Gateways` section of UI, or use utility script:

 ```
 docker-compose -f docker-compose.chirpstack.yml -f docker-compose.chirpstack-ran-bridge.yml \